 Then you have this perfectly worn and vintage interface that makes this a perfect VST in every way and it all comes together to make a killer plugin at $99, but even better . . . it looks like it just permanently dropped in price to $69.

 Emotional Piano Player by SoundIron

 Short Review: Emotional Piano Player is just as it sounds.
 If you're looking for a piano instrument to provide that deep, soulful, and emotional piano sound to your tracks, this is a great option.

-Emotional Piano is an awesome Kontakt instrument with a reasonable price tag that simply sounds amazing.
-Just listen to the demo video above to get an idea of what it can do.
+Emotional Piano is a Kontakt instrument with a reasonable price tag that simply sounds amazing.
+Just listen to the demo video on the product page to get an idea of what it can do.